SystemsApproach/ops/intro.rst

     produces additional insights (value) from raw data.
-It can be used to close a control loop (i.e., auto-reconfigure a system based on these insights), but could also be targeted at a human operator that subsequently takes some action.
+It can be used to close a control loop (i.e., auto-reconfigure a system based on these insights), but could also be targeted at a human operator who subsequently takes some action.

 Another way to talk about operations is in terms of stages, leading to a characterization that is common for traditional network devices: